UNICEF Equips 95,556 Katsina Girls, Boys with Financial Literacy, Skills - THISDAYLIVE

 Organised by UNICEF in collaboration with the Katsina State Universal Basic Education Board (SUBEB), the meeting was held at the defunct Katsina Teachers College, in Katsina metropolis.

-Speaking at the event, the UNICEF Adolescent Development Specialist, Ngozi Izuora-Songu, said out-of-school girls and those who survived gender-based violence (GBV) are among those that benefitted from the training and empowerments.
+Speaking at the event, the UNICEF Adolescent Development Specialist, Ngozi Izuora-Songu, said out-of-school girls and those who survived Gender-based Violence (GBV) are among those that benefited from the training and empowerments.

 “These skills provided the girls with a foundation for income generation.
 The vocational skills acquired by the girls align with local market demands, making their products highly marketable within their communities and in urban centres,” she said.

-She added that 150 traditional and religious leaders and law enforcement personnel were sensitized on child protection and gender-based violence at various training sessions across the state.
+She added that 150 traditional and religious leaders and law enforcement personnel, were sensitised on child protection and gender-based violence at various training sessions across the state.

 “Health workers were trained in the proper use of these kits, which enabled screenings for sexually transmitted infections and injuries, supporting timely medical interventions for survivors.”